lanl/dsi/docs/tiers.rst

 DSI Development Plans
 =====================

-DSI v1.0 has a core set of capabilities with plans to add functionality in future releases.
+DSI |version_num| has a core set of capabilities with plans to add functionality in future releases.
 This is user-driven so feel free to raise an issue on the `DSI GitHub repo <https://github.com/lanl/dsi>`_ for suggested capabilities.

 Current capabilities include the DSI Core and associated DSI data services.
 The DSI data services include the functionality to store and retrieve user metadata in DSI accessible storage.

-DSI core functionalities
+DSI Functionalities
 ^^^^^^^^^^^^^^^^^^^^^^^^

-* DSI software/API (v1.0) released via GitHub
+* DSI software/API (|version_num|) released via GitHub
 * Can be used on its own or as part of a data service workflow
 * Provides an API for users/services